Skip to content

 General admission requirements for entry to the programme are:

-• A good honours degree (2.2 or above) and a significant interest in education and/or equivalent professional qualifications, experience and evidence of continuing professional development.
+• Normally a good honours degree (2.2 or above) and a significant interest in education and/or equivalent professional qualifications, experience and evidence of continuing professional development.

 • International students must hold a qualification equivalent to a UK first or second class honours degree.

 • All International student for whom English is not their first language are required to achieve IELTS 6.5 or equivalency – with no less than 5.5 in any element.
-For more information please click here.
+Additional information can be found on our English Language requirements page

 See Admissions Policy for other acceptable qualifications.